Vargasavour Recipes

 2. Make the Custard: Whisk egg yolks, one whole egg, and sugar until smooth.
 Gradually whisk in milk, then cream, until fully combined.

-3. Shape the Tart Shells: Remove the puff pastry from the refrigerator, cut into 12 circles, and line tart molds.
-Freeze for 15 minutes.
+3. Shape the Tart Shells: Remove the chilled pastry log from the refrigerator, cut it into 12 pieces, then press each one into the tart molds with your fingers to form the shells.
+Freeze for 15 minutes to help them hold their shape.

 4. Fill and Bake: Fill molds ⅔ full with custard, bake at 250°C (482°F) for 12 minutes until golden, then cool the Portuguese custard tarts before removing from molds.